TheLostTree/DNTK/README.md

 # DNTK (DNToolKit)
 This is the C# backend for DNTK

-# Protos
-We get our proto definitions and packet opcodes from [Sorapointa Protos](https://github.com/Sorapointa/Sorapointa-Protos)

 # RSAKey
 You need to bring your own RSA Key, extracted from the client, if the one in this repo does not work.